-Do You Really Need a Real Estate Degree?
+Do You Really Need a Degree with an Emphasis in Real Estate?

 Technically, a college degree is generally not a prerequisite to becoming a licensed real estate agent.
 Most states only require a high school diploma.
 In fact, the National Association of Realtors reports that only 42% of its members have earned a bachelor’s or graduate degree.
 It is an advantage that many real estate brokerages value; some of the nation’s top brokerages specifically require agents to have earned a college diploma.

 Even if high school graduates decide to forego college and plunge right into the world of real estate, they will still probably need to take classes.
 Applicants for real estate licenses in most states must take supplementary courses related to finance and real estateii.
 For example, the State of California’s Bureau of Real Estate requires applicants to show proof they have completed 135 hours of required education in topics like Real Estate Practice and Real Estate Principles in order to apply for a license.
 Licensing requirements vary state to state, but a bachelor’s program in Real Estate Studies will likely meet some or all of the supplementary education requirements.
 There is simply no shortcut to learning the ins and outs of the real estate business.